cronvel/freedesktop-notifications/documentation.md

 	* actions `Object` an object of actions, with the action codename as the key and the label of the button (`string`) as the value, e.g. `{ ok: 'OK!' , cancel: 'Cancel...' }`.
 Note that *default* (as the key/codename) is a special case for a click on the notification body itself, so its value/label is ignored.
-	* clientTimeout `number` the timeout in ms before giving up.
+	* antiLeakTimeout `number` the timeout in ms before giving up.
 This defines a period of time after which the notification should be assumed to have timed out.
 This exists because many notification servers (e.g. Gnome) do not send any event when a notification has actually timed out.
 See [the limitations section](#ref.limitations) to understand what happens behind the scene.